Heat pump vs furnace? How to choose the best heating system for your home

 Snapshot of cost savings and installation

-The month-to-month cost savings depend on a lot of variables such as the region you live in; the design and size of home you have; how many people are living in the home and how they use energy; and what your existing heating system is.
+The month-to-month cost savings depend on a lot of variables such as the region you live in; the design and size of home you have; how many people are living in the home and how they are using energy; and what your existing heating system is.

-Here’s a quick look at the capital costs of upgrading a typical Surrey1 single family home and the expected annual savings in energy costs.
+Here’s a quick look at the capital costs of upgrading a typical single-family home in Surrey, BC and the expected annual savings in energy costs.
 (For a more detailed comparison, check out the table at the end of this article).

 Scenario 1: Going from gas to gas

-You may want to make your home more comfortable in the summer months by adding a central air conditioning unit to your gas furnace.
+If you want to make your home more comfortable in the summer months, you have a couple of options.
+You can add a central air conditioning unit to your existing gas furnace.
 Powered by electricity, these units use the existing ductwork connected to your furnace to circulate cold air throughout your home.

 Tips and considerations